0x1eef/ali/README.md

 ## About

-Ali provides a zero-dependency Go toolkit for Large Language Models that includes OpenAI, Gemini, and Anthropic.
+The Ali project provides a zero-dependency Go toolkit for Large Language Models that includes OpenAI, Gemini, and Anthropic.
 The toolkit is young but plans full support for chat, streaming, tool calling, audio, images, files, and structured outputs.

 ## Quick Start